Ian-Matthew/drawing-app/README.md

 I'm hopeful I can extrapolate on what was started here, as its becoming a project I'm pretty interested in seeing through -- that is a social platform to share and curate simple doodles with intentionally slimmed down artist tools in an unassuming package.

+## Live Demo

+A live demo of the project can be found [here](https://the-drawing-app.vercel.app/).
+On your first visit you'll be prompted to draw your first image.
+After you save, you'll be taken to your gallery at `/gallery`.
+If you click a drawing you can download or delete it.
+Keep drawing and see your gallery grow!

 ## User Stories

 As mentioned, the initial concept for the app came from a coding challenge via the [devjam](https://devjam.vercel.app/project/Drawing-App-8) group.
 I was able to satisfy the the following user stories: